Porsche 919 Hybrid: 2016 version

 Because of a new World Endurance Championship regulation that restricted the amount of available electrical energy and fuel by 8%, Porsche's engineers redesigned the engine to be lighter and produce around 480 to 495 hp.
 Within the kinetic energy recovery system, the electric motor on the front axle, the power electronics and a new generation of lithium-ion battery cells in the in-house designed car battery were optimised to produce more horsepower.
 The power delivered by the front axle was more than 400 hp using an 800-volt battery, with a cumulative total of 900 hp from both the front and rear.

 In mid-February 2016, Porsche held an eight-day tyre development test session at the Yas Marina Circuit, covering a total of 6,201 km between its six drivers.
 On 23 March, the car was officially revealed online, two days before the annual pre-season test session at Circuit Paul Ricard.
-The livery, which was different than in the previous two years, was mostly in black and white with touches of red.
+The livery, which differed from that in the previous two years, was mostly black and white, with touches of red.